 From a macroeconomics perspective, the impacts of any tax will eventually impact most people in the economy, regardless of where it is initially directed.

 A property tax raises rent.
-A carbon tax on oil increases the gas at the pump.
+A tax on oil increases the price of gas at the pump.
 Corporate income taxes raise the costs of the products they sell.
 Personal income taxes reduce the amount of money people spend at stores.
 It’s all connected.

 Some policy makers and members of the public will bring “fairness” to the debate.
 This topic is often couched much like a Robin Hood story from the left and as extortion from the right.